First Baptist Church – Founded in 1921

 In November 2013, Pastor Don Higginbotham retired.
 Dr. Steve Spivey was called as interim pastor from April 2014 through February 2015.

-In March 2015, Tommy Russell was called and began his ministry as Pastor.
+In March 2015, Tommy Russell was called and served as Senior Pastor through early April 2018.

 In June 2015, Austin Loza was called as Minister for Youth and Recreation.